niplav/site/eccentric.md

 until the child is 18 years old, we pay `$\$200000 \cdot 2 \cdot 4 \cdot 18=\$28.8 \text{ mio}$`.
-We know that children can be bilingual, so the danger of inability to communicate can basically be excluded—and since money is not a huge issue, one could offer a ~\$10mio. insurance against worst-case outcomes.
+We know that children can be bilingual, so the danger of inability to communicate can basically be excluded—and since money is not a huge issue, one could offer a ~\$10 mio. insurance against worst-case outcomes.
 If we assume that worst-case outcomes are possible but unlikely<sub>5%</sub>, we pay (in expectation) `$4 \cdot 0.05 \cdot \$ 10 \text{ mio.}=\$2\text{ mio.}$`, for a total of \$30.8 mio.